 Our ability to compete effectively with other companies will depend, in part, on our ability to maintain the proprietary nature of our technology, including our semiconductor designs and software.
 We rely on a combination of patent, copyright, trademark and trade secret laws, as well as nondisclosure agreements and other methods to protect our proprietary technologies.
-We hold one patent and have nineteen patent applications pending with the U.S. Patent and Trademark Office for protection of our significant technologies.
+We hold two patents and have twenty-six patent applications pending with the U.S. Patent and Trademark Office for protection of our significant technologies.
 We cannot assure you that the degree of protection offered by patents or trade secret laws will be sufficient.
 Furthermore, we cannot assure you that any patents will be issued as a result of any pending applications, or that, if issued, any claims allowed will be sufficiently broad to protect our technology.
 In addition, it is possible that existing or future patents may be challenged, invalidated or circumvented.
-We provide the computer programming code for our software to selected customers in connection with their product development efforts, thereby increasing the risk that customers will misappropriate our proprietary software.
+We provide the computer programming code for our software.
 Competitors in both the United States and foreign countries, many of which have substantially greater resources, may apply for and obtain patents that will prevent, limit or interfere with our ability to make and sell our products, or develop similar technology independently or design around our patents.
 Effective copyright, trademark and trade secret protection may be unavailable or limited in foreign countries.